jeremypw/gpg_wrapper/README.md

-# Gpg Wrapper
+# GNU Privacy Guard Wrapper
 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0)

-A *simple* encryption/decryption tool suitable for use as a contractor in elementaryos When installed on elementaryos, you will find that the context menu in Pantheon Files shows an extra entry "Encrypt (gpg)" when at least one file item has been selected.
+A *simple* encryption/decryption tool suitable for use as a contractor in Elementary OS When installed on Elementary OS, you will find that the context menu in Pantheon Files shows an extra entry "Encrypt (GPG)" when at least one file item has been selected.
 Clicking on this option results in each of the selected files being encrypted with the user's default gpg key and saved to a new file with `.gpg` add as an extension to the original file name.

-If the selected files are *all* of the mime-type `application/pgp-encrypted` then another option "Decrypt (gpg)" also appears.
+If the selected files are *all* of the mime-type `application/pgp-encrypted` then another option "Decrypt (GPG)" also appears.
 Clicking on this option results in a dialog asking for the passphrase of the user's default gpg key.
 Upon successful entry, the selected files are each decrypted and saved to a new file with `.decrypted` added as an extension to the original file name.
-Successful decryption requires that the files have been encrypted with the user's default gpg key.
+Successful decryption requires that the files have been encrypted with the user's default GPG key.

 ![Screenshot](/data/screenshots/Decrypt.png?raw=true "Encrypt and Decrypt context menu options")